adhirajms/Forecasting-Grocery-Store-Sales/README.md

 # Forecasting Store Sales in Ecuador
 This project is a part of the Time Series Forecasting Class at the University of Chicago's Master in Science in Analytics Program.

-#### -- Project Status: [Active]

 ## Project Intro/Objective
 The purpose of this project is to forecast the sales of multiple Favorita stores located in Ecuador.
-The end goal is to be able to accurately predict sales, in order to help Favorita better decisions around which stores are working, which ones need help and need to dive further in etc.
+The end goal is to be able to accurately predict sales, in order to help Favorita make better decisions around the amount of inventory to buy for each store to decrease waste and increase customer satisfaction.

 ### Methods Used